 Taking a trip to the hardware store for paint is a little different than it used to be 20 years ago.
 Today it seems that you need a map to decipher what color, what type, what finish and what brand.
-Picking paint can be hard, and that’s why I’ve created a simple list of guidelines to choosing the right type of paint for any surface.
+Picking paint can be hard, and that’s why I’ve created a simple list of guidelines on how to choose the right type of paint for any surface.

 First things first, you need to know what the material is that you are painting.

 Are you painting your walls?
-Are you painting an old piece of furniture that’s been previously painted?
+Are you painting an old piece of furniture that’s been previously painted like with chalk paint?
 Does the surface already have paint on it and is it oil based or water based?

 Choosing the right paint is daunting, I get it.

 I’m going to try to make this as easy as I can.